iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 ### OMRSI / YMRSI example
 Given the blue PoV message, the `OMRSI` of it is milestone 1 and `YMRSI` milestone 2.
-Note that here again, the milestones are also `Confirmed Root Messages`.
+Note that, here again, the milestones are also `Confirmed Root Messages`.
 ![sdf](images/otrsi_ytrsi.PNG)

 ### Milestone based tip scoring